hpkarugendo/refactoring/README.md

     - might also use it to make 4 digit pins

   c.
 AlertBuilder
-    - Used to create AlertDialos
+    - Used to create AlertDialogs
     - Intended to use it for all types of dialogs but again, more complexity would have been introduced
     - we want to make things better not worse after all
     - No inpit dialogs therefore, only message dialogs